celaut-project/celaut-architecture/README.md

-# CELAUT: An architecture for software design and distribution
+# CELAUT: A peer-to-peer architecture for software design and distribution

 <br>